What I’d Tell My Younger Self

 IT’S OKAY TO MAKE MISTAKES: No one is perfect.
 But when you make a mistake, say hey, I messed up and forgive yourself.
 Forgive your parents.
 Forgive old friends.
 You don’t have all the answers, and you never will.
 Be direct.
 Be truthful.
 Try to take the best path.
 And when you make a mistake, don’t be too harsh on yourself.
 Get over it and get on with your life.

 ALWAYS DO SOMETHING ARTISTIC: Explore your creativity.
 You’ll never know what’s hiding inside until you explore it.
-Reshape and reinvent.
+Continue to reshape and reinvent.

-SPEAK UP: There’s nothing you’ll kick yourself more over then not speaking up.
+SPEAK UP: There’s nothing you’ll kick yourself moreover than not speaking up.
 If you have an idea in a meeting, speak up.
 If you feel like something’s not right, speak up.
 If you feel like you’re not being respected, speak up.
 If you want something, speak up.
 No one is there to take care of you except you.
 Stop smiling and nodding.

 BE OPEN TO CHANGE: Change is inevitable.
 Change is good.
 Embrace it.
 When you open your mind to new ideas, you are giving yourself the opportunity to see a different view.
 It may reinforce your current belief, but it may open a whole new world.